kvonkoni/EasyTree/README.md

 # SimpleTree

-SimpleTree is a project to create a tree-like objects in C#.
-The class is intended to provide a base for other custom tree-like objects.
+SimpleTree is a project to create a base class for tree-like objects in C#.
+Inheriting from the Node class provides APIs for creating, managing, and navigating a tree.

 ## Usage